 I first lightly talked about it around Christmas 2016 and a few people were shocked since I always seem like an extroverted introvert-which I’m not.
 I then posted it online, which got more friends talking to me about their own situations.
 At first, I thought there were way too many appearingly normal people that find this phobia (which it’s sometimes called) difficult to deal with.
 Then I thanked them for sharing with me because it’s not easy to message someone about your insecurities, nor is it easy to publicly say it online within your blocked friendship circles (my profile is private, you can’t find me).
 I think that week is when I realised how big yet quiet this thing was.
 I couldn’t pray it out, I couldn’t cry it out, nothing was happening and it took several turns in 2017.

 This was my reality and I got fed up because I knew I had to do more with my life.
-I made some calls, got connections and ended up talking to an Asian man that’s a therapist in cognitive behaviour and it’s helped ever since the 4th session.
-We talk about some hurtful stuff, some challenges we set for me, feelings and walk through different examples.
+I made some calls, got connections and ended up talking to an Asian man that’s a therapist in Cognitive Behavioural Therapy (CBT) and it’s helped ever since the 4th session.
+We talk about some hurtful stuff, some challenges we set for me to do and review at our next appointment, plus my feelings and walk through different examples of instances and how they could reworked.
 It was the best decision I made, even though what pushed me to it was terrible.

 I always want to get better.
 Therapy was one step in sifting through thoughts and helping me in specific social contexts where I fail and internally scream at and sometimes physically shake.
 It was a good step for me and I would love more people to find it within themselves to seek positive help.
+I love God but therapy was needed at this point.
 I pushed myself to it for my own reasons, I don’t judge those who do it or don’t because we’re all unique out here.

 Final words on this, to never be spoken of again until I finalise top lessons learnt from therapy.
 FRIENDS: